Tin Machine (album): Recording and production

-An addition in the sessions was guitarist Kevin Armstrong, who had played with Bowie at Live Aid in 1985.
+An addition in the sessions was the guitarist Kevin Armstrong, who had played with Bowie at Live Aid in 1985.
 In the studio, Hunt Sales arranged his drum set on a riser, which overpowered the room, leaving the guitarists unable to hear themselves play.
 Armstrong recalled, "He is the loudest drummer I have ever worked with ...
 I almost went deaf within the first couple of days."
 Meanwhile, Palmer set up various microphones around the studio in order to capture a live sound.
 The tracks on the album were recorded raw and live with few overdubs to capture the energy of the band.
 The other Tin Machine members urged Bowie to avoid re-writing his lyrics: "They were there all the time saying, 'Don't wimp out,' sing like you wrote it ...
 I have done and frequently do censor myself in terms of lyrics.
 I say one thing and then I think, 'Ah maybe I'll just take the edge off that a bit."
 He elaborated, "We wanted to come out of the box with energy, the energy we felt when we were writing and playing.
 There's very, very little over-dubbing on [the album].
 For us [it] is our live sound."
 Bowie was also keen on improvising lyrics while standing at the microphone, which he previously did recording "Heroes" (1977).
 He primarily sang about the first topics that came to him.
 Gabrels told Buckley that Tin Machine was recorded digitally, which most people at the time figured could not have been done for the sound they were playing.